 If you prefer a card that lets you earn points for travel, you consider a card like the Chase Sapphire Preferred® Card

 instead.
-This card does charge an annual fee of $95, but you earn 80,000 bonus points after you spend $4,000 on purchases within three months of account opening.
-That's $1,000 toward travel when you redeem through Chase Ultimate Rewards®.
+This card does charge an annual fee of $95, but you'll earn our best offer yet of 100,000 bonus points after you spend $4,000 on purchases within three months of account opening.
+That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
 You also earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases.
 On the travel front, you can use your points to book travel through the Chase Ultimate Rewards® portal or transfer them to airline and hotel partners like Marriott Rewards, Southwest Airlines, United MileagePlus, or British Airways at a 1:1 ratio.

 Should You Get the Capital One Quicksilver Cash Rewards Credit Card?

 While the Capital One Quicksilver Cash Rewards Credit Card doesn’t offer the biggest signup bonus or the highest rate of cash-back, there are some notable advantages that come with signing up for this card.
 Not only can you earn cash-back without ever paying an annual fee, but you won’t have to worry about rotating or bonus categories or exceeding rewards limits.
 Plus, the 0% balance transfer offer is hard to beat.

 With that in mind, the Capital One Quicksilver Cash Rewards Credit Card is best for: